+water heater.
+Any heating appliance or equipment that heats potable water and supplies such water to the potable hot water distribution system

 wood-framed and other walls.
 All other wall types, including wood stud walls.

 zone.
 A space or group of spaces within a building with heating or cooling requirements that are sufficiently similar so that desired conditions can be maintained throughout using a single controlling device.